pcastr0/pcastr0/README.md

 ## 💻 About Me

 I am a Software Engineer with extensive experience in building/supporting cloud-native applications and headless/composable commerce architectures.
 I have a strong focus on Backend Engineering, DevOps practices, observability, monitoring and Automation mindset.
 I am deeply passionate about diving deep on Traditional/Modern/Hybrid-Cloud Systems Design and Infrastructure Engineering.
-I also enjoy experimenting with computer hardware in my spare time.
-I thrive on working on innovative projects and am eager to contribute to open-source communities that peaks my interest in Technologies.
+I've always loved operating sysyems...
+I occasionaly checkout different flavors of "distros", I'm a true believer in the unix philosophy, that's why in general I've always enjoyed using "unix" like operating systems as my main daily driver since on that space I feel most productive.
+Lately I've got my passion back on experimenting with computer hardware but only if time and money permits 😅.
+I thrive on working/supporting on innovative projects and am eager to contribute to open-source communities that peaks my interest in Technologies.

 ## 🔧 Technologies & Tools